Visiting Tommy Thompson Park

 Exploring Tommy Thompson Park

-TTP is widely considered one of the best places for bird-watching in the city, with more than 300 recorded species.
+Tommy Thompson Park is a great place to experience nature and the outdoors.
+It is widely considered one of the best places for bird-watching in the city, with more than 300 recorded species.
 It’s also a prime destination for wildlife viewing and fishing.

 Some hardy individuals will also brave the cold and explore TTP in the winter months, enjoying the opportunities for cross-country skiing or snowshoeing.
-(Please note that trails are not maintained in the winter.)
+Please note that trails are not maintained in the winter.

 Tommy Thompson Park is open to the public:

 - Weekday evenings 4:00 p.m. to 9:00 p.m.

 - Weekends and holidays 5:30 a.m. to 9:00 p.m.

 Weekends and holidays:

-- April to October 9:00 a.m. to 6:00 p.m.
+- April to October 11:00 a.m. to 4:00 p.m.

-- November to March 9:00 a.m. to 4:30 p.m.
+- November to March 11:00 a.m. to 2:30 p.m.

 Tommy Thompson Park is CLOSED to the public weekdays until 4:00 p.m.

 - Cell 1, 2 and 3 are confined disposal facilities and boating is not permitted in these areas.